hibernatus-hacker/bardo/README.md

 ### Development Status

-The library is currently under active development.
-The Simple XOR example is fully functional, while the more complex examples (DPB, Flatland, FX) may require additional implementation of framework components like `PolisMgr` and `Models` modules.
+The library has been updated to support running all examples.
+The simple XOR example is a good starting point, but the more complex examples (DPB, Flatland, FX) are now fully functional as well, providing more advanced neuroevolution scenarios.

 ## Examples